Where to Eat in Roma Norte, Mexico City: Best Casual Eats

 The ambiance is casual, the location is perfect for people watching and getting a sense of the neighborhood life, and the prices are affordable.

-Overall a great spot to have breakfast in Roma Norte, and start your day exploring Mexico City on the right foot.
+Overall, a great spot to have breakfast in Roma Norte, and start your day exploring Mexico City on the right foot.

 Romaquil: The best breakfast in Roma Norte

-Romaquil is a fresh addition to the list from the most recent trip I took to Mexico City, and my life was forever changed after discovering this new chilaquiles restaurant in Roma Norte.
+Romaquil is a fresh addition to this list from the most recent trip I took to Mexico City.

-Visiting Mexico City this time around I decided to stay a little bit further north and noticed this place on Google Maps close to my Airbnb, and after going once I was instantly hooked!
+Visiting Mexico City this time around, I decided to stay a little bit further north and noticed this place on Google Maps close to my Airbnb, and after going once, I was instantly hooked!

-Three out of four days in Mexico City I ended up having breakfast here.
-That’s how good it is!
+So much so that three out of four days in Mexico City, I ended up having breakfast here.

 So, Romaquil—as the name signals— is a chilaquiles restaurant, one of my favorite Mexican breakfast dishes, and they have, without a doubt, the best chilaquiles I have ever had in my life—and I’m Mexican.

 Everything tastes fresh and homemade, and the presentation is also on point—everything I look for in a good quality casual meal.
 Their cold-pressed juices and fruit bowls are also delicious.

-I am now obsessed with this place and wish I could eat here every day!
+As you can see, I’m obsessed with this place and wish I could eat here every day!

-Alvaro Obregón: Best tacos in Roma Norte
+Alvaro ObregĂłn: Best tacos in Roma Norte

 But if you really want to have some tacos and you would rather not have them served on the side of the road, this is a great taco option for you!